-- 6.7 The assessment of these alternatives found both potential positive and negative impacts.
-Overall, the impacts were all uncertain.
+- Overall, the impacts were all uncertain.
 This is because all four policies being assessed were aspirational in nature where they were encouraging specific land uses.
 They were not site allocations as such.
 Deliverability or viability had not been tested and there is no evidence of any discussions having taken place with land promoters, owners or other stakeholders in terms of the implementation of schemes.
 The development being encouraged would not come forward without other drivers outside the NP process.
-From this perspective, the assessment of the previous version of the policies was similar to the assessment of the Reg 14 version of the policies. - 6.8 Nonetheless, there were a few occasions where possible significant negative impacts had been identified.
-These are noted in appendices 1a, 1b, 1c and 1d through the symbols - - .
+From this perspective, the assessment of the previous version of the policies was similar to the assessment of both the December 2022 Reg 14 version and July 2023 Reg 15 versions of the policies. - 6.10 Nonetheless, there were a few occasions where possible significant negative impacts had been identified.
+These are noted in appendices 1a, 1b, 1c and 1d through the symbols - .
 There was an uncertain significant impact registered with Policies RC2 and N1 in relation to flood risk.
 This is because both site-specific policies involve land in high flood risk areas and they do not adequately rule out vulnerable uses in these sites.
-It is clear this is not the intention of the policies and in both circumstances, alternative wording in the policies were proposed (since accepted) which would remove the potential significant negative impact.

-- 6.9 There were further occasions where other (not significant) potential negative impacts had been identified.
-These are noted through the symbol - .
+It is clear this is not the intention of the policies and in both circumstances, alternative wording in the policies were proposed (since accepted) which would remove the potential significant negative impact. - 6.11 There were further occasions where other (not significant) potential negative impacts had been identified.
+These are noted through the symbol .
 In some instances, the SEA had proposed alternatives to help remove these impacts.
-These are indicated in the table above through the use of the abbreviation ALT in the last four columns. - 6.10 In October 2020, the NP group were advised to use the findings of the SEA Interim Environmental report, to inform the changes to be made to the draft NP prior to it being finalised and published for Regulation 14 Pre-submission consultation.
+These are indicated in the table above through the use of the abbreviation ALT in the last four columns.